How do you gain the trust of your audience?

 Don’t confuse people by making them guess who you are and what you are offering.

-Have you ever have opened emails from people you have signed up for an offer with, only to find you can’t figure out who they are or what their website is or how they got into your inbox?
+Have you ever have opened emails from people only to find you can’t figure out who they are or what their website is or how they got into your inbox?

-Do you really want to click on that scary little link that says, “Here’s your freebie”?
+Do you really want to click on that scary little link that says, “Here’s your freebie” or “opt-in”?

 You don’t have time to search for hidden clues and links.